Parsley has a clean, fresh, peppery flavor that makes it a good match for all savory dishes.

 - Add chopped parsley with butter or olive oil to make a sauce for boiled new potatoes, carrots, and other vegetables.

 Parsley is an aromatic herb whose leaves and stems are edible.
-Parsley can usually be found year-round but is youngest and most tender in spring.
+Parsley can usually be found year-round but is the youngest and most tender in spring.

 There are more than 30 varieties of parsley but two main types: curly-leafed and flat-leafed.

-Curly-leaf parsley has finely divided ruffled leaves on fragile stems 8 to12 inches (20-30 cm) tall.
+Curly-leaf parsley has finely divided ruffled leaves on fragile stems 8 to 12 inches (20-30 cm) tall.
 This bright green parsley has a mild taste and is often used as a garnish, not a flavoring.
 Sprigs of curly leaf parsley add color to meatloaves, casseroles, grilled meats, poultry, and non-green vegetables.

 Flat-leaf parsley—also called Italian parsley–has flat green leaves that resemble celery leaves on stalks 18 to 24 inches (45-60 cm) tall.
-Flat-leaf parsley has a more pungent and more persistent taste than curly parsley.
+Flat-leaf parsley has a more pungent and persistent taste than curly parsley.
 It is the tastiest parsley for cooking.